SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 can attach specific subsite numbers to sub merchants selling their goods or services through the company.
 The subsite number is used to match the transactions with the correct sub merchant, so the settlement is automatically split between them.
-If you run a site selling tickets to concerts, theatres, sporting events etc., each venue gets its own subsite number.
+If you run a site selling tickets to concerts, theaters, sporting events etc., each venue gets its own subsite number.
 If you run a funeral home, the sub merchants can be everything from flower shops to charities.